Ir vs irse, irse vs salir – in this post you’ll learn everything you need to know about ‘going’ or ‘leaving’ in Spanish.

 But, of course, there is much more to know with ir, irse, and salir apart from the direct translation, including a few nuances that are worth exploring.

 In this article you’ll learn how to conjugate these verbs, you’ll get a look at the difference between irse and salir, and you’ll get some examples of how to use ir, irse, and salir in the imperative command form.

 Reflexive verbs in Spanish

 In English, you can recognise reflexive verbs from sentences that include ‘myself’, ‘yourself’, ‘ourselves’ etc.

 When you compare a normal English verb with its reflexive form you will often only see a subtle change in meaning.

 ‘I did it’ vs ‘I did it myself’.

 Notice how the second sentence implies an additional sense of pride in achievement and that the completed task was probably difficult to do.

-In the example of ir vs irse the change in meaning is subtle—both relate to the idea of moving away from somewhere.
+In the case of ir vs irse the change in meaning is subtle—both relate to the idea of moving away from somewhere.
 But, you will still need to be careful when using them.

-You’ll see how to use these verbs shortly, but first let’s look at how you conjugate them.
+You’ll see how to use these verbs shortly, but first, let’s look at how we should conjugate them.